-Daisetsu Teitaro Suzuki was a key figure in the introduction of Buddhism to the non-Asian world.
+Daisetsu Teitar?¯ Suzuki was a key figure in the introduction of Buddhism to the non-Asian world.
 Many outside Japan encountered Buddhism for the first time through his writings and teaching, and for nearly a century his work and legacy have contributed to the ongoing religious and cultural interchange between Japan and the rest of the world, particularly the United States and Europe.
-This fourth volume of Selected Works of D. T. Suzuki brings together a range of Suzuki’s writings in the area of Buddhist Studies.
+This fourth volume of Selected Works of D. T. Suzuki brings together a range of Suzuki’s writings in the area of Buddhist studies.
 Based on his text-critical work in the Chinese canon, these essays reflect his commitment to clarifying Mahayana Buddhist doctrines in Indian, Chinese, and Japanese historical contexts.
 Many of these innovative writings reflect Buddhological discourse in contemporary Japan and the West’s pre-war ignorance of Mahayana thought.
-Included is a translation into English for the first time of his "Mahayana Was not Preached by Buddha”.
+Included is a translation into English for the first time of his "Mahayana Was Not Preached by Buddha."
 An introduction by Mark L. Blum analyzes how Suzuki understood Mahayana discourse via Chinese sources and his problematic use of Sanskrit.